Robinlovelace/osm-cycle/cy-uptake/cyChange.md

 rate and number of participants of any national survey, due to the legal requirement to complete it.
-Downsides for transport researchers include its inclusion of only one reason for trip (commuting) and and poor temporal resolution, although these problems can to some extent be overcome by integrating census data alongside more detail surveys.
+Downsides for transport researchers include its inclusion of only one reason for trip (commuting) and poor temporal resolution, although these problems can to some extent be overcome by integrating census data alongside more detail surveys.
 Recent work suggests that the modal split for commuting is highly correlated with